Guide · 4 min read · 620 words

 Mark the water line on your sump (or tank) with a paint marker.
 Wait 24 hours.
 Refill exactly to the line, measuring how much you added.
 That's your daily evaporation rate.
 Do it twice to confirm — room humidity and tank lid configuration both swing it 50%+.

 Open-top reef tanks in dry winter rooms can lose 2–3 gallons per day on a 100-gal system.
 Mesh-lidded tanks in humid rooms lose half a gallon.
 Don't skip the measurement step.
+The evaporation rate calculator turns that measured daily loss into a reservoir size for your refill cadence.

 Common reservoir sizes & how long they last